High Quality Low Beam Distribution

 Peak beam intensity = 61,500cd at (0.5, -0.3)

 Projector 3: LED low beam projector

 Peak beam intensity = 59,500cd at (0.5, -0.3)

 And all have about -40 to 40-degree horizontal beam span.

 Using the given information, which is your most favorite beam pattern, and what is the logic behind your selection?

 Most of the positive feedback was gathered with samples 1 and 2, and the reasons being:

 - Stronger peak intensity right at the elbow point area, (an indication of good distance throw.)

 - Strong, ample amount of hot spot zone, powerful illumination.

-- Streak of light focus along the cut off line to help distance width.
+- A streak of light focuses along the cut-off line to help distance width.